mathesar-foundation/mathesar/mathesar_ui/README.md

 A simpler approach would be to copy the `node_modules` folder from the container to your local, or run `npm install` locally.
 This will not be used for anything except for helping the IDEs provide intellisense.

-If you choose the last approach, make sure that you're using the same version of node and npm in your local as it is in the container, and that `package-lock.json` file is not modified before commiting.
+If you choose the last approach, make sure that you're using the same version of node and npm in your local as it is in the container, and that `package-lock.json` file is not modified before committing.

 ### Option 2: Manual setup